 \subsection{Proof of Theorem \ref{seqsize}}

 For this theorem, rather than considering a well-formed pair $({\bf S},U)$ itself we consider the pair $(A,b)$ where $A$ is the multiset of sizes of the sets of ${\bf S}$ and $|U|=b$.
 We call $(A,b)$ a \emph{bare bones $c$-pair} ($c$-BBP).
-A transformation of $({\bf S},U)$ is translated into a bounded size transformation of $({\bf A},b)$.
+A transformation of $({\bf S},U)$ is translated into a bounded size transformation of $({A},b)$.
 In the next five definitions we formalize this intuition.
-Then we state Theorem~\ref{barebound} claiming that a sufficiently long sequence of bounded transformations of $c$-BBPs results in one where the first component is empty.
-This will imply Theorem \ref{seqsize} because a $c$-BBP with the empty first component is translated back into a well-formed pair with the empty first component which is perfect.
+Then we state Theorem \ref{barebound} claiming that a sufficiently long sequence of bounded transformations of $c$-BBPs results in one where the first component is empty.
+This will imply Theorem \ref{seqsize} because a $c$-BBP with the empty first components is translated back into well-formed pair with the empty first component which is perfect.
 Finally, we prove Theorem \ref{barebound}.

-\begin{definition} A \emph{bare bones $c$-pair}, abbreviated as $c$-BBP is a pair $(A,b)$ where $A$ is multisets of integers in the range $[1,c]$ and $b$ is just a non-negative integer.
+\begin{definition} A \emph{bare bones $c$-pair}, abbreviated as $c$-BBP is a pair $(A,b)$ where $A$ is a multiset of integers in the range $[1,c]$ and $b$ is just a non-negative integer.
 We denote $2^b+\sum_{x \in A} x$ by $n(A,b)$.
-Note that the number of occurrences in the sum of each $x \in A$ is its multiplicity in $A$. \end{definition}
+Note that the number of occurrences of each $x \in A$ in the sum is its multiplicity in $A$. \end{definition}

 \begin{definition} Let $(A,b)$ be a $c$-BBP and assume that $c \in A$.
 Let $A'=A \setminus \{c\}$ (that is, the multiplicity of $c$ in $A$ is reduced by one) and let $b'=b+d$ where $d$ is a non-negative integer.
 Clearly $(A',b')$ is a $c$-BBP, we refer to it as a \emph{folding} of $(A,b)$. \end{definition}